 Sophie Corke Psychodynamic psychotherapist , EC1R

-I am a psychodynamic psychotherapist and have worked for many years with adults from a wide variety of backgrounds and cultures.
-Many of the people I see find themselves at some sort of a crossroads or turning point in their lives where they feel uncertain of the way forward.
-This may be leaving home or university, getting a new job, starting or ending a relationship, experiencing a bereavement, starting a family or retiring among other issues.
-These changes, may feel traumatic because they bring up issues from the past, sometimes for the first time.
+I am a registered psychodynamic psychotherapist and have worked for many years with adults from a wide variety of backgrounds and cultures.
+Many of the people I see find themselves at a crossroads in their lives where they feel uncertain of the way forward.
+This may be leaving home or university, getting a new job, being made redundant, starting or ending a relationship, starting a family or retiring among other issues.
+These changes may feel traumatic because they bring up issues from the past, sometimes for the first time.

-I have particular experience of helping people with anxiety around leaving home, issues raised through becoming a parent, childhood trauma, relationship difficulties, divorce, self-harm, eating disorders and bereavement.
+I have particular experience of helping people with anxiety and depression, issues raised through becoming a parent, childhood trauma, relationship difficulties, divorce, self-harm, eating disorders and bereavement.

 Training and qualifications

-Post Graduate Diploma in Psychodynamic Theory and Practice validated by Roehampton University.
+Post Graduate Diploma in Psychodynamic Therapy (Four years), validated by Roehampton University.

-My training was at WPF Therapy in London which is one of the leading training organisations in the UK for psychodynamic therapists.
+My training was at WPF Therapy in London, one of the leading training organisations in the UK for psychodynamic therapists.

-Alongside my private practice I have worked for several years in specialist psychotherapy units in the NHS for people with personality disorders.
+Alongside my private practice I have worked for several years in specialist psychotherapy units in the NHS for people with complex issues and personality disorders.

 I regularly attend conferences and seminars to update my clinical and theoretical knowledge.
-Recent seminars I have attended have focused on eating disorders; post-natal depression; trauma and dissociation and working with young people from 18 -25 years.
+Recent seminars I have attended have focused on eating disorders; post-natal depression; trauma and dissociation; working with young people from 18 -25 years, and working with relationship break up and divorce.

 I hold some low cost places for students and those on low incomes.